chadgevans/HIV_Survival_Analysis/HIV_Survival_Analysis.md

     ## Wald test            = 11.81  on 1 df,   p=0.0005903
     ## Score (logrank) test = 12.33  on 1 df,   p=0.0004464

-Proportional Hazards models and AFT models must be interpreted in a different way.
-AFT models give the percentage change in survival time for a hazard model.
-Cox models give the percentage change in the hazard, following the formula here:
+Proportional Hazards models and AFT models must be interpreted in different ways.
+AFT models give the percentage change in survival time.
+Cox models give the percentage change to the hazard at all time points, following the formula here:

 h(t)=h0(t)exp(β′x)